Exeter Farm: Roof Structure and Covering

 The members are pit-sawn timbers, the ceiling joists are notched over the wall plate and nailed while the rafters are reverse birdsmouth onto the wall plate.
 The timber shingles made from she-oak (Casuarina) are intact under a corrugated iron roof.
 At the western end of the roof, in the centre of the hip, the shingles are missing around what was a circular opening - possibly for a stove?

 Floor

 The floor is timber (5.5-6" boards) and in a poor state.
 There is some evidence of insect damaged, and along the north side the extreme floorboard is caught tight under the sinking wall.
 There is no evidence of a bottom wall plate here but there should have been one which has sunk into the ground or has rotted away.
 It shows evidence of the earlier dividing wall.

 Ceiling

 The ceiling finish is a vee-jointed tongue and groove fixed to the underside of squared ceiling joists.
-The joists are spaced at 800mm centres.
+The joists are spaced at 800 mm centres.
 The joists to the east of the partition wall have been whitened, but not to the west of this division so there was clearly an early ceiling in the smaller, western space.